paulgries/JavaGUIExamples/README.md

 Read the complete example here: [MainFrame.java](src%2FMainFrame.java)

 ## Java Swing visual components

+Every GUI user interface class is called a _component_: `JButton`s are components, for example.

+The user interface is _event-driven_: you tell what method to call for each possible event.
+A button click is an event, for example.

 <img src="images/ButtonClickExample.png" align="right" width="300px" style="margin:16px;"/>
 The window to the right has the following components: